Matrix Notifier#

 (keep your terminal open if you want to initialize matrix-commander right after installation)

-After this you should be able to switch matrixnotifier
+After this you should be able to switch matrixnotifier’s backend parameter to matrix-commander

 (also that will be the default value from now on for new nodes).